garyburke888/risk-manager/README.md

 [View the live app here.](http://flask-risk-manager-project.herokuapp.com/)

-**eRisk** a 'Risk Management' app primarily aimed at 'Project Management' but appropriate for use by corporations, organisations and individuals alike.
+**eRisk** is a 'Risk Management' app primarily aimed at 'Project Management' but appropriate for use by corporations, organisations and individuals alike.
 The app requests that all users register and login to view the 'Risk Register' associated with their particular project.
 Once logged in the user can then create, read, update and delete their 'Risks'.
-In line with current 'Risk Management' process each 'Risk' contains the following editable fields: Risk Name, Risk Description, Risk Owner, Likelihood Rating, Impact Rating, Overall Rating, Mitigating Action, Contingent Action, Progress on Actions, Date Raised and Risk Status.
+In line with standard 'Risk Management' process, each 'Risk' contains the following editable fields: Risk Name, Risk Description, Risk Owner, Likelihood Rating, Impact Rating, Overall Rating, Mitigating Action, Contingent Action, Progress on Actions, Date Raised and Risk Status.
 The app is optimized for use on phones and tablets.

 ## User Experience (UX)

 ### User stories
 -   #### First Time User Goals
     1. As a first time user, I want to see that the app meets my needs or those of my organisation.
-    2. As a first time user, I want to easily navigate throughout the app to find content.
+    2. As a first time user, I want to easily navigate through the app to find content.
     3. As a first time user, I want to see that I can quickly and easily input relevant information.
 -   #### Returning User Goals
     1. As a returning user, I want to create and read Risks.